 Making Art & Community: Brianna Oversby’s Journey from Treaty 2 to the Ivy League

 “Pay attention to the people that are around you and the lessons that they have for you, because there's so much learning that you can do from the people that are around you.”
-This wise advice comes from Brianna Oversby, a Metis and Euro settler mixed queer person who grew up in Treaty 2 territory (their family are Metis, and German, English & Irish settlers).
+This wise advice comes from Brianna Oversby, an educator and queer person who grew up in Treaty 2 territory (their family are Metis, and German, English & Irish settlers).

 “You can't go far in my house without seeing something that I've made.
 I'm constantly learning new techniques and skills and building the things around me.”

 Oversby holds a Bachelor of Fine Arts in Art Education from Concordia university, is certified to teach art in high school and later went onto Harvard University to get her Masters of Education from the Harvard Graduate School of Education.

 She also prioritizes informal learning, saying, “There are a lot of ways to learn outside of school.
 And if you are interested in learning something with a little bit of effort and asking around you can find the resources to do that.
 Don't be shy to ask people for help finding stuff because it's available.”